Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 6. I used [Stackoverflow](https://stackoverflow.com/questions/1544739/google-maps-api-v3-how-to-remove-all-markers) to help solve the issue that my markers/ marker clusters weren't clearing.
 7. I used [Stackoverflow](https://stackoverflow.com/questions/12621274/close-infowindow-when-another-marker-is-clicked) to help solve my issue with multiple infoWindows being displayed.
 8. I used [developers.google.com](https://developers.google.com/maps/documentation/javascript/examples/marker-labels) for guidance on adding labels to the mainMap markers.
+9. I used [codepen](https://codepen.io/pjwiebe/pen/VmmxpM) for guidance on creating my down arrow with CSS.
+10. I used [w3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp) for guidance on using javascript to scroll to an element (my scrollToMap function).
-9. My mentor, **Antonio Rodriguez**, for guidance on the content and design for my site, and also for guidance on my horizontal scroll bug.
+11. My mentor, **Antonio Rodriguez**, for guidance on the content and design for my site, and also for guidance on my horizontal scroll bug.
-10. **Andreas Jost** for his feedback on the slack Peer-code-review channel, regarding 'white space' & use of the site logo as a link to the home page.
+12. **Andreas Jost** for his feedback on the slack Peer-code-review channel, regarding 'white space' & use of the site logo as a link to the home page.
-11. I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.
+13. I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.